Ann Mead will tell you she flunked kindergarten.

 “Fishing was just one of those things that I found allowed you to separate yourself from the work environment,” Mead said.

 Mead also has three dogs and a cat, all of whom are rescue pets.
-Once she retires, Mead is thinking about getting involved with a dog rescue train -- an effort to get dogs to owners who are far away from where they were found.
-She was previously part of driving dogs from Bowling Green to Elizabethtown.
+Once she retires, Mead is thinking about getting involved with a dog rescue train — an effort to get dogs to owners who are far away from where they were found.
+She previously drove dogs from Bowling Green to Elizabethtown.

 Football and basketball are interests she has always shared with her son, especially at WKU.
 However, she wasn’t always the Lady Toppers basketball fan she is today.

 “I was probably passively interested till I met Coach [Greg] Collins and his family, and I love them dearly and his contagious enthusiasm,” Mead said.
 “I love what Coach Collins brings to the program, and his family’s wonderful.”

 Collins’ kids call Mead “Auntie Ann,” and she spends time with his wife, Rae.
 Greg Collins said that Mead is important to the family, and his kids don’t really see her role as a vice president at all.
 “They could care less about her job,”

 Collins said.
 “They want to know does she have gum, does she have a surprise or a present for them, and can they play with her at the basketball game.
 That’s kind of how they view her as Auntie Ann.”

 Collins said that Mead is a very knowledgeable person, but it’s more than that.
 She “wears a lot of hats” he said, and she’s a well-rounded person.
 She is also willing to help with whatever needs her help, he said.